tanaos/artifex/README.md

 - **Higher-Performance Models**
     - Improved accuracy
-    - Models fine-tuned to any language
+    - Better handling of edge cases
     - Reduced false positives/negatives
+- **Custom Models**
+    - Models fine-tuned on your specific data and requirements
+    - Support for any language, domain or task
 - **Production-Ready Models**
     - Models trained on 1000x more data
     - 10x lower inference latency
-- **Observability & Evaluation Dashboard**
-    - Model performance tracking
-    - False positive / false negative analysis
-    - Drift detection
-    - Evaluation datasets
 - **Dedicated Support**
     - Priority support
     - Custom feature requests
     - Dedicated onboarding and training

-Additional information about the license model can be found in the [docs](https://docs.tanaos.com/artifex/license).
+Additional information about license can be found in the [docs](https://docs.tanaos.com/artifex/license).

 ## Contributing